opencost/opencost/README.md

 Here is a summary of features enabled by this cost model:

 - Real-time cost allocation for native Kubernetes concepts: service, deployment, namespace, label, daemonset, pod, container, and more
-- Dynamic asset pricing enabled by integrations with AWS and GCP billing APIs, estimates for Azure
+- Dynamic asset pricing enabled by integrations with AWS, Azure and GCP billing APIs
 - Supports on-prem k8s clusters with custom pricing sheets
 - Allocation for in-cluster resources like CPU, GPU, memory, and persistent volumes.
 - Allocation for out-of-cluster resources like RDS instances and S3 buckets with key (AWS and GCP)